 Adult Bible Study meets with Fr.
-Steve on Tuesday evenings from 7:00 to 8:00 PM in the Cathedral Auditorium.
+Steve virtually on Tuesday evenings from 7:00 to 8:00 PM Online only.
+(Please email Father Steve to be added to his Bible study at email@example.com)

 Please read the following most carefully, and prayerfully.